Interpretable Sensitivity Analysis for Balancing Weights: Amplifying, interpreting, and calibrating sensitivity parameters

 \section{Amplifying, interpreting, and calibrating sensitivity parameters}

-In this section, we provide guidance for interpreting the main sensitivity parameter $\Lambda^*$ by ``amplifying'' the sensitivity analyses into a constraint on the product of: (1) the level of remaining imbalance in confounders; and (2) the strength of the relationship between the imbalanced confounders and the treated potential outcome.
+In this section, we provide guidance for interpreting the main sensitivity parameter $\Lambda^*$ by ``amplifying'' the sensitivity analyses into a constraint on the product of: (1) the level of remaining imbalance in confounders after weighting; and (2) the strength of the relationship between the confounders and the treated potential outcome.